Henry Cholmley (died 1616)

-Sir Henry Cholmley of Roxby in Whitby Strand (1556–1616), was an English Member of Parliament.
+Sir Henry Cholmley or Cholmeley of Roxby in Whitby Strand (1556–1616), was an English Member of Parliament.

-He was the only son of Sir Richard Cholmley of Whitby, Yorkshire.
+He was a son of Sir Richard Cholmley (died 1583) of Whitby, Yorkshire.
+His mother was Richard Cholmley's second wife, Catherine (died 1598), a daughter of Henry Clifford, 1st Earl of Cumberland.
+His half-brother, Francis Cholmley died in 1586.
+Another relation, Marmaduke Cholmley of Brandsby, would challenge him as heir of the Cholmeley estates.

 He was educated at Hart Hall, Oxford (by 1568), Jesus College, Cambridge (1573) and Caius College, Cambridge, where he was a fellow commoner in 1573, after which he studied law at Lincoln's Inn in 1577.
 On the death of his half-brother in 1596 he inherited the family seat at Whitby.

-He was elected a Member (MP) of the Parliament of England for Westmorland in 1597.
+He was elected a Member (MP) of the Parliament of England for Westmorland in 1597, succeeding his elder half-brother.
 He was knighted in 1603.

+Though his wife Margaret was a devout Roman Catholic recusant, the couple converted to Protestantism in 1603.
+During the 1590s, Margaret Cholmley and his mother allowed Catholic priests to stay at their house in Whitby, which was near the former Whitby Abbey.

+Henry Cholmley died at York after a hunting accident in 1616.

+Marriage and children

-His wife, Margaret Babthorpe (daughter of Sir William Babthorpe, himself the son of Sir William Babthorpe, and Barbara, daughter of Sir Robert Constable), whom he married in about 1575.
-Their daughter Barbara Cholmley (c.
-1575 – 28 February 1619) married Thomas Belasyse, 1st Viscount Fauconberg.
-Though his wife was a devout Roman Catholic, the couple converted to Protestantism in 1603.
+Around 1575, Henry Cholmley married Margaret Babthorpe, daughter of Sir William Babthorpe, a son of Sir William Babthorpe, and Barbara, daughter of Sir Robert Constable), whom he married in about 1575.

-Sir Henry and his wife had three sons and nine daughters.
-He was succeeded by his son Richard.